DrDBanner/inmanage/docs/index.md

 INmanage is the CLI for self-hosted Invoice Ninja.
 Focus: **convenience**, **certainty**, **low stress**.
 This document keeps the flow simple while staying complete.

+It removes the repetitive ops load and makes ongoing maintenance something you can rely on.
+Hooks and Heartbeat turn it into a long‑term ops companion that embeds your automation and watches the instance.

 ## Table of contents

 - **INmanage (CLI)**